-[AL. 050 Overload 1] occurs if overload operation performed is above the electronic thermal protection curve shown below.
-[AL. 051 Overload 2] occurs if the maximum current is applied continuously for several seconds due to machine collision, etc. Use the equipment within the overload protection level indicated on the left side of the continuous or dotted lines in the following graphs.
+Operation exceeding the overload protection characteristics described in this section will cause [AL. 050 Overload 1] or [AL. 051 Overload 2].
+Use the equipment within the overload protection level indicated on the left side of the continuous or dotted lines in the following graphs.